British Airways Confirms It’s Making Its Heathrow 777s More Uncomfortable Too

 What the press release should have said (and it says this now) is that its “Heathrow’s Boeing 777 fleet will be fitted with the new World Traveller seat from autumn 2019” (emphasis is mine)

-“World Traveller” is BA’s name for Economy Class so this means that the high density Economy Class seating isn’t just going to be confined to the airline’s routes out of Gatwick – Heathrow is taking the hit too.
+“World Traveller” is BA’s name for Economy Class, so this means that the high density Economy Class seating isn’t just going to be confined to the airline’s routes out of Gatwick – Heathrow is taking the hit too.

 This shouldn’t be too much of a surprise.
-The investor day presentation at which BA first broke the news that it was about to make passengers more uncomfortable mentioned that some Heathrow aircraft would be reconfigured too. so apparently BA hasn’t changed its mind.
+The investor day presentation at which BA first broke the news that it was about to make passengers more uncomfortable mentioned that some Heathrow aircraft would be reconfigured too.
+So apparently BA hasn’t changed its mind.

 The original plan was for BA to reconfigure a total of 25 of its Boeing 777 with tighter seating in the Economy Class cabin so, if that plan still holds true and with Gatwick housing 10 of the reconfigured aircraft, that leaves 15 of the Heathrow fleet’s 777s to be fitted with the tighter cabins.